 - Choose a date and time for the outing.
-Make sure the date and time is available by confirming with your LandPaths' docent contact. - Identify a theme and intended audience. - Feel free and inspired to invent your own new themes based on your own interactions with Bohemia Ecological Preserve!
+Make sure the date and time is available by confirming with your LandPaths' docent contact. - · Identify a theme and intended audience. - Feel free and inspired to invent your own new themes based on your own interactions with Lafferty!
 We welcome creative interpretations as long as they place nature squarely at the center.
 Examples of past outings include: Art in nature, nature journaling, sunset hikes, seasonal birding, the importance of oaks or other ecological focuses, family friendly hikes, Spanish language or bilingual hikes, yoga outings, exercise and adventure hikes that travel longer distances, - Choose a route: Please be sure to make at least one, and even better two, site visits if you have not walked this route before.
-Think carefully through coordination, safety, talking points, etc. Consider parking, route, safety, theme, talking points, and materials needed, etc. - Select the max # of participants to attend.
-The default maximum for docent outings is 25, and docents may set lower max number if desired - Plan for assistance.
-Coordinate with other docents and volunteers to serve as co-leaders or hike sweep if needed
+Think carefully through coordination, safety, talking points, etc. Consider parking, route, safety, theme, talking points, and materials needed, etc. - The max # of participants to attend a Lafferty outing will always be 18, but docents may set lower max number if desired. - Plan for assistance.
+Coordinate with other docents and volunteers to serve as co-leaders or hike sweep for your first for four outings.
+After your four outings it is recommended to continue to have two trip leaders but not required.